lintje/lintje/doc/rules.md

     Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy aa tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.

+### Notes

+- Certain characters like emoji are counted as multiple characters in this rule.
+Read more about [Unicode support][unicode].

 ## DiffPresence

 The commit is detected as having no file changes, it's an empty commit.
 Avoid